-- 204 Seminar in Educational History.
+204 Seminar in Educational History.
 Selected topics in history of education.
 Education in democratic and authoritarian social orders.
-Topics: education of women, black heritage, American higher education in transition, Prerequisite: Twelve hours in education and related areas or permission of the instructor.
-Three hours. - 205 History of American Education.
-Educational principles and practices in the U.S. as they relate to the main currents of social history.
+Topics: education of women, black heritage, American higher education in transition.
+Prerequisite: Twelve hours in education and related areas or permission of the instructor.
+Three hours.

+205 History of American Education.
+Educational principals and practices in the U.S. as they relate to the main currents of social history.
 Key ideas of historic and contemporary significance.
 Prerequisite: Twelve hours in education and related areas or permission of the instructor.
+Three hours.

-Three hours. - 206 Comparative Education.
+206 Comparative Education.
 Cross-cultural examination of education and selected social services in several countries, e.g. China, U.S.S.R., England.
 Themes include: ideology, social class, and social change.
 Prerequisite: Twelve hours in education and related areas.
+Three hours.

-Three hours. - 209 Introduction to Research Methods in Education and Social Services.
+209 Introduction to Research Methods in Education and Social Services.
 Seminars and research projects.
 Methods of historical, descriptive, experimental, quasi-experimental, field studies, and survey research.
+Three hours.

-Three hours. - 252 Seminar in Aesthetic Education.
+252 Seminar in Aesthetic Education.
 A critical examination of aesthetic values in contemporary society.
 The aesthetic quality of natural and built environment with implications for present and future educational practice given special attention.
 Prerequisite: Twelve hours in education and related areas.
 Three hours.

-- 255 School as a Social Institution.
+255 School as a Social Institution.
 Examination of the school and related social institutions, focus on themes, including: social class, race, ethnicity, socialization, role of the family, social change.
 Prerequisite: Twelve hours of education and related areas.
+Three hours.

-Three hours. - 302 Philosophy of Education.
-Critical examination of key beliefs and values in current philosophies of helping, e.g., phenomenological, behavioral, holistic, as practiced in a variety of educational and social service institutions.
+302 Philosophy of Education.
+Critical examination of key beliefs and values in current philosophies of helping, e.g. phenomenological, behavioral, holistic, as practiced in a variety of educational and social service institutions.
 Prerequisite: Twelve hours in education and related areas.
+Three hours.

-Three hours. - 303 The Ethics of Helping Relationships.
+303 The Ethics of Helping Relationships.
 Clarification of ethical dimensions of professional rights and obligations for educators, counselors, administrators, other helping professionals.
-Examination of selected ethical controversies currently facing the helping professions.
+Examination of selected ethical controversies currently facing the helping professionals.
 Prerequisite: Twelve hours in education and related areas.
+Three hours.

-Three hours. - 314 Modes of Inquiry.
+314 Modes of Inquiry.
 A critical analysis of the various conceptual and methodological foundations of theory and practice in education and the human services.
 Prerequisites: Twelve hours in education and related areas.
+Three hours.

+347 Qualitative Research Methods.
+Introduces students to qualitative methods as a research paradigm and develops skills in ethnographic techniques of field observation, interviewing, and data analysis.
+Out-of-class fieldwork required.
+Prerequisite: Master's or doctoral level standing or permission of instructor.
+Three hours.
+Glesne.

-Three hours. - 354 Anthropological Perspectives on Education and Social Services.
+354 Anthropological Perspectives on Education and Social Services.
 Cultural anthropology and its relationship to education, popular culture, human services.
 Anthropological perspective on teaching, learning, helping in selected American institutions.
 Cultural appraisal of media influences on education.
 Prerequisite: Twelve hours in education and related areas.
+Three hours.

-Three hours. - 455 Social Processes and Educational Institutions.
+455 Social Processes and Educational Institutions.
 Relationships among ideology, social control, social class, policies, practices within educational institutions.
 Research related to curricular orientation, evaluation and selection, and school and classroom organization.
 Prerequisite: Doctoral level standing.
 Three hours.